wtokumaru/backend/README.md

 project/api: REST API and a test file (how/why do we run the test)?
 Defines the Nation, Territory, and DiplomaticRelation classes, which are our primary database items.

-project/interactivemap: Django settings and website directory layout?
+project/interactivemap: Standard Django settings and website directory layout.

-project: Django execution wrapper.
+project: Standard Django aplication directory

 ## Contributing
 Please refer to the [developer guide](./docs/DEVELOPER.md) and [contribution guide](./docs/CONTRIBUTING.md) to learn more about how we structure the backend.
 We try to centralize most important discussion in PRs and Issues.